Number6174/WritingHTTPServer/README.md

 If you intend to build an exe using py2exe, you must first install `py2exe` via pip, then run:

     python setup.py py2exe

+For support file Github issues or join the [Discord](https://discord.gg/MpN36Fnpf2).